redhat-cop/openshift-migration-best-practices/05-troubleshooting.md

 $ oc scale deployment <deployment_name> --replicas=<desired_replicas>
 ```

-## Note on labels applied to help track what was migrated
+### Labels for premigration settings

-While quiescing a source application, MTC annotates the original replica count on the deployment object for reference:
+When a source application is quiesced during migration, MTC adds a label indicating the original replica count to the `deployment` resource:

 ```yaml
 apiVersion: extensions/v1beta1